Blog

 Muhammara is a Middle Eastern walnut and roasted red pepper dip that’s all sorts of savory, sweet, slightly smoky, and just enough spicy!
 It’s like romesco sauce.

 This recipe is easy to make, and you can make it even easier if you use roasted red peppers from a jar.
 Serve with warm pita as part of a Mezze platter, top your grilled fish or chicken or spread it on your sandwiches.
+And, it’s a great recipe to make when celebrating BriarPatch’s Love Local Month (September) since it’s the perfect opportunity to use local ingredients like Calolea Olive Oil and Warren & Co.
+Sourdough Pita and crackers.

 Ingredients